llvm/llvm-zorg/premerge/post-submit-testing.md

 configurations.
 In the postcommit configuration we propose testing all projects on every commit rather than only testing the projects that themselves changed or had dependencies that changed.
 We propose this for two main reasons.
-Firstly, Buildbot does not have support for heterogenous build configurations.
+Firstly, Buildbot does not have good support for heterogenous build configurations.
 This means that testing a different set of projects within a single builder depending upon the contents of the commit could easily cause problems.
 More notifications could be produced if certain projects (that were only triggered by some files) were failing and some were passing which would significantly increase false positive notifications.
 For example, supposed that we have three commits that land in `main` and run through postcommit testing: commit A that touches MLIR, commit B that touches clang-tidy, and commit C that modifies MLIR.
 Commit A lands, then commit B, then commit C. If commit A introduces MLIR test failures into an otherwise clean slate, we would see the following events:

 1. Commit A lands.
 Because it touches MLIR, the buildbot worker runs the MLIR tests.
 Some of the tests fail.
 The buildbot "turns red" and a notification is